Fujifilm GFX 50R vs Leica SL

 - More heavily discounted: Has been around for much longer (launched in October 2015).

-If the count of individual advantages (bullet points above) is taken as a guide, the GFX 50R emerges as the winner of the contest (12 : 9 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the GFX 50R comes out slightly ahead of the SL (11 : 10 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Fujifilm GFX 50R and the Leica SL place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera listing whether the two cameras rank among the cream of the crop.